How To Keep Mice Out Of Your Camper BEFORE They Get In

-Because that mouse, or mice, will eat it, then go retreat into their hiding place in your camper, and they'll die.
+Because that mouse, or mice, will eat it, retreat into their hiding place in your camper, and they'll die.
 Now you have a dead animal in your wall you can't get rid of.

 Cleaning Up Camper After A Mouse Invasion

-It's very important that you do a thorough clean after you have had mouse.
-They can carry deadly diseases such as Hanta Virus.
+You must do a thorough clean after you have had a mouse infestation.
+Why?
+Because they carry deadly diseases such as Hanta Virus.

-Mice in camper areas leave mouse droppings that can spread other diseases as well such as Bubonic Plague, Salmonellosis, and more.
+Mice in camper areas leave mouse droppings that can spread other diseases as well, such as Bubonic Plague, Salmonellosis, and more.
 They can also trigger allergies.

-The Cliffs Notes of it is to clean your living space with a bleach solution, and make sure you wear gloves.
+The Cliffs Notes of it is to clean your living space with a bleach solution, and you should also wear gloves.

 It's not a bad idea to also wear a mask.